Criminal Law and Jurisprudence Review Questions

 B. slander by deed

-C. incriminating innocent person
+C. incriminating an innocent person

 D. intriguing against honor